-- A modeling analysis of SV Subbasin conditions supports the sustainable management of the SV Subbasin through its use to evaluate impacts of changing conditions and implementation of PMAs.
-A comprehensive DMS is a critical tool for characterizing groundwater conditions in the - 301 Subbasin.
+A modeling analysis of SV Subbasin conditions supports the sustainable management of the SV Subbasin through its use to evaluate impacts of changing conditions and implementation of PMAs.
+A comprehensive DMS is a critical tool for characterizing groundwater conditions in the Subbasin.

-303 The GSAs are legally authorized to implement this MA.
+The GSAs are legally authorized to implement this MA.

-- 305 Costs and funding for development of the model have been funded through a SGMA related - 306 grant from DWR.
-The GSAs have estimated that the annual cost to update the data - 307 management system by incorporating newly collected data would be approximately \$3000. - 308 Updates of the model to reflect changing conditions (e.g., impacts of wildfires) and extend the - 309 simulation period to include a more current timeframe (i.e., extending from 2020 to 2025) are - s10 estimated to cost approximately \$21,000 for each update.
-A more comprehensive update could - 311 cost up to \$85,000 and would involve reviewing and recalibrating the model using recently

-- 312 collecting data (e.g., USGS study currently in progress, anticipated DWR airborne - 313 electromagnetic (AEM) survey) to better simulate hydrologic conditions in Sierra Valley This - level of maintenance will not be required on an annual basis allowing the \$21,000-\$85,000 to be - spread over a period of 3-5 years.
-These costs are consistent with estimates for updates and - model maintenance for similar basins of \$28,000-\$65,000 per year (SCI,2021, App 5-2). - Potential funding sources for ongoing model updates will be explored during the first year of - 318 GSP implementation.
+Costs and funding for development of the model have been funded through a SGMA related grant from DWR.
+The GSAs have estimated that the annual cost to update the data management system by incorporating newly collected data would be approximately \$3000.
+Updates of the model to reflect changing conditions (e.g., impacts of wildfires) and extend the simulation period to include a more current timeframe (i.e., extending from 2020 to 2025) are estimated to cost approximately \$21,000 for each update.
+A more comprehensive update could cost up to \$85,000 and would involve reviewing and recalibrating the model using recently collected data (e.g., USGS study currently in progress, anticipated DWR airborne electromagnetic (AEM) survey) to better simulate hydrologic conditions in Sierra Valley.
+This level of maintenance will not be required on an annual basis allowing the \$21,000-\$85,000 to be spread over a period of 3-5 years and be allocated based on funding availability through grants and other capital projects.
+These costs are consistent with estimates for updates and model maintenance for similar basins of \$28,000-\$65,000 per year (SCI,2021, App 5-1).
+Potential funding sources for ongoing model updates will be explored during the first year of GSP implementation.

-319 4.2.4 EDUCATION AND OUTREACH
+4.2.4 Education and Outreach

-An education and outreach program is existing through development of the GSP and includes 321 public workshops along with presentation of information at Board meetings that open to the 322 323 public as described in Section 2.1.5, Notice and Communication, and in Appendix 2-1, Communication and Engagement Plan.
-In addition, GSP materials are all posted on the 324 SVGMD website.
-A more robust education and outreach program is proposed as a MA for the 325 326 SV Subbasin.
-The program will provide irrigators, landowners, and other groundwater users with 327 educational resources to implement actions for sustainable use of water resources.
-Educational 328 programs will add value to other groundwater sustainability efforts throughout GSP implementation.
-Over time, programs will be tailored to reflect current technologies and best 329 practices in on-farm water management, especially as groundwater conditions change in the SV 330 Subbasin and as proposed pilot projects yield results.
-Additionally, well owners and other 331 332 stakeholders are encouraged to report information, such as when and where domestic wells are going dry and groundwater quality concerns, to the GSA to help educate governing agencies 333 and their consultant team.
-DWR has setup an online portal to submit problems with wells going 334 335 dry.
-The website can be accessed here: https://mydrywell.water.ca.gov/report/.
-Similar web 336 portals can be developed and/or provided, if already existing, to encourage stakeholder data 337 sharing.
+An education and outreach program currently exists through development of the GSP and includes public workshops along with presentation of information at Board meetings that are open to the public as described in Section 2.1.5, Notice and Communication, and in Appendix 2-3, Communication and Engagement Plan.
+In addition, GSP materials are all posted on the SVGMD website.
+A more robust education and outreach program is proposed as a MA for the SV Subbasin.
+The program will provide irrigators, landowners, and other groundwater users with educational resources to implement actions for sustainable use of water resources.
+Educational programs will add value to other groundwater sustainability efforts throughout GSP implementation.
+Over time, programs will be tailored to reflect current technologies and best practices in on-farm water management, especially as groundwater conditions change in the SV Subbasin and as proposed pilot projects yield results.
+Additionally, well owners and other stakeholders are encouraged to report information, such as when and where domestic wells are going dry and groundwater quality concerns, to the GSA to help educate governing agencies and their consultant team.
+DWR has set up an online portal to submit problems with wells going dry.
+The website can be accessed at: https://mydrywell.water.ca.gov/report/.
+Similar web portals can be developed and/or provided, if already existing, to encourage stakeholder data sharing.

-- The GSAs would consider partnering with local organizations, or professionals or groups with experience providing education and outreach to growers and landowners.
+The GSAs would consider partnering with local organizations, or professionals, or groups with experience providing education and outreach to growers and landowners.
 Potential agencies and groups that the GSAs may consider partnering with are:

-- University of California, Davis (UC Davis)
+• University of California, Davis (UC Davis)

 - Natural Resources Conservation Service (NRCS)

 - Resource Conservation District (RCD)

 - UC Cooperative Extension (UCCE)

 - University of Nevada, Reno (UNR)

 - Desert Research Institute (DRI)

-• The Nature Conservancy (TNC)
+- The Nature Conservancy (TNC)